 - Ask the people around you what they are using.
 The fishing community is amazingly friendly.
 Most fishermen I’ve met are super keen to share information (except their favorite fishing holes).

 - Try worms.
 I wasn’t keen on putting live worms on hooks, but the worm and bobber method (put the bobber about 1-1.5 feet above your hook, then put a worm on the hook) is extremely effective!
 After our camping neighbors told us they had caught 10 trout with worms, we gave it a try and caught 6 fish this way.
 If there’s no bait ban, dig up or purchase some worms.
-We will probably dig our own as it was $5 for about 10 worms.
+It’s more economical to dig your own worms as it was $5 for 10 worms at the campground fishing store.

 - Check your hook size.
-Although I was using attractive lures and getting lots of bites, I couldn’t land fish because I was using hooks that were 10 sizes too big (I have a little ocean fishing experience and bought everything big at first).
-In Alberta, stocked ponds are typically stocked with fish that are 16-20 cm long (but there is a lot of variation, so check the fish stocking report), so size 12 or 14 hooks would be preferable.
+Although I was using attractive lures and getting lots of bites, I couldn’t land fish because I was using hooks that were 10 sizes too big (I have a little ocean fishing experience and bought everything too big at first).
+In Alberta, stocked ponds are typically stocked with fish that are 16-20 cm long, so size 12 or 14 hooks would be preferable.

 |Worms – they work if you can make yourself put them on the hook.|